CS236340/SmartParking/README.md

 Cello Park bridge:

-  `cd ~/.synapse/CpBridge
+  cd ~/.synapse/CpBridge

-  node index.js -p 9001`
+  node index.js -p 9001

 Pango Bridge:

-  `cd ~/.synapse/PangoBridge
+  cd ~/.synapse/PangoBridge

-  node index.js -p 9002`
+  node index.js -p 9002

-All this is true as long as you don'y change the location of the Bridge's Directorys or the port number if you wish to change the port number, you need to stop the homeserver using
+All this is true as long as you don't change the location of the Bridge's Directorys or the port number if you wish to change the port number, you need to stop the homeserver using

-   ` synctl stop`
+   `synctl stop`

 and then run, in the bridge directory: